penarhoat/LaPageLJLLDiderot/content/home/about.md

 # Biography

-Professeur de Mathématiques à l'université Paris Diderot, rattaché au Laboratoire Jacques-Louis Lions.
+Professor of Mathematics at Université Paris Diderot, member of Laboratoire Jacques-Louis Lions.